-On 3 August 2010, Law 3869/2010 (published in the Government Gazette issue No. A/130/3.8.2010) was put in force with respect to the settlement of amounts due by indebted individuals.
-The Law 3869/2010 was amended by Greek laws 3996/2011, 4019/2011 and 4161/2013, 4336/2015, 4346/2015 and most recently by Greek law 4366/2016, which regulates the readjustment of overdue debts of individuals that do not have the ability to be declared bankrupt pursuant to general bankruptcy provisions under Greek law.
+On 3 August 2010, Greek Law 3869/2010 (published in the Government Gazette issue No. A/130/3.8.2010), as subsequently amended and was put in force, regulated the readjustment of overdue debts of individuals that do not have the ability to be declared bankrupt pursuant to general bankruptcy provisions under Greek law.

-The law, as amended and in force, allows the settlement of amounts due, inter alia, to credit institutions by individuals evidencing permanent and general inability (without intention) to repay their due debts, by arranging the partial repayment of their due debts and writing off the remainder of their debts, provided the terms of settlement are observed.
+The abovementioned law, as amended and in force, allowed the settlement of amounts due, inter alia, to credit institutions by individuals evidencing permanent and general inability (without intention) to repay their due debts, by arranging the partial repayment of their due debts and writing off the remainder of their debts, provided the terms of settlement are observed.
 Due performance by the debtor of the obligations imposed by the relevant court decision allows the discharge of all the remaining outstanding debts of the debtor against its creditors, even against those who have not announced their claims.

-All individuals, both consumers and professionals, are subject to the provisions of Greek law 3869/2010, as in force, with the exception of individuals who can be declared bankrupt pursuant to general bankruptcy provisions under Greek law.
+All individuals, both consumers and professionals, were subject to the provisions of Greek law 3869/2010, as subsequently amended and in force, with the exception of individuals who can be declared bankrupt pursuant to general bankruptcy provisions under Greek law.

-Greek law 4336/2015 extended the scope of Greek law 3869/2010 to also include debts towards the Greek State, tax authorities, local authorities and social security organizations, provided however that the relevant application includes also debt to private entities or persons.
+Greek law 4336/2015, as in force, extended the scope of Greek law 3869/2010 to also include debts towards the Greek State, tax authorities, local authorities and social security organizations, provided however that the relevant application includes also debt to private entities or persons.